kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 Closing Remarks
 ======================

-1] Choosing to include more images for training might improve the accuracy.
+1] Choosing to include more images for training might improve the accuracy. <br>
-2] Different CNN architectures and hyperparmeter tuning might give better results.
+2] Different CNN architectures and hyperparmeter tuning might give better results. <br>
-3] Other data augmentation techniques can also be implemented.
+3] Other data augmentation techniques can also be implemented. <br>
-4] Transfer learning using pre trained model might increase the accuracy.
+4] Transfer learning using pre-trained model might increase the accuracy. <br>